monsoon53/RLCodeTest-Original/README.md

 In order to create loosely coupled code, and add some unit tests to the solution, I’ve used Ninject to implement dependency injection.

-Additional note – I’ve removed all the nuget packages from the packages folder in the root of the solution to shrink down the size of the zip file so you’ll need to do a restore in the package manager console before running the application.

 Additional Nuget Packages
 * RLCodeTest
   * Ninject.MVC5